 PSUs.
 The Committee structured the PSUs with a fiscal 2016 performance period.
 In selecting a one-year period, the Committee sought to achieve a balance between the desire to incorporate a specific performance-based component in the long-term incentive compensation for the executive officers with an acknowledgement of the difficulties inherent in establishing long-term performance goals in an uncertain macroeconomic environment and a volatile sector of the telecommunications industry.
 Although the Committee carefully considered the implications of using a one-year performance period instead of a longer period for its long-term incentive compensation, it ultimately determined that any related issues were outweighed by the desire to avoid any unintended consequences of motivating the wrong behavior or limiting Ciena's flexibility as a result of outdated or inapplicable long-term goals in future years.
-In recognition of the one-year performance period, however, the Committee incorporate a long-term retention element to the performance equity compensation, whereby any PSU shares that were earned during the fiscal 2016 performance period, subject to the individual executive's continued service with Ciena.
+In recognition of the one-year performance period, however, the Committee incorporated a long-term retention element to the performance equity compensation, whereby any PSU shares that were earned during the fiscal 2016 performance period would be subject to a staggered vesting and delivery schedule in three equal installments over the two years following the fiscal 2016 performance period, subject to the individual executive's continued service with Ciena.
 In establishing this performance equity structure, the Committee was significantly influenced by the fact that it had been using the same structure for the past several years and that the structure had proven extremely successful in achieving the Committee's desired objectives for both company performance and long-term incentive compensation for our executives.